Srekel/zag/README.md

-# zag
+# Zag
+Game... engine...project...?

-Game engine written in Zig and C
+Written in Zig and C.